hardin47/website/Math58/Notes/02-FoundInf.md

 **convenience sample** where individuals who are easily accessible are more likely to be included in the sample.
 For instance, if a political survey is done by stopping people walking in the Bronx, it will not represent all of New York City.
 It is often difficult to discern what sub-population a convenience sample represents.

-**simple random sample**  equivalent to using a rafflee to select cases.
+**simple random sample**  equivalent to using a raffle to select cases.
 This means that each case in the population has an equal chance of being included and there is no implied connection between the cases in the sample.

 A **sampling distribution** is the distribution of all possible values of the *statistic* in all possible samples of the same size from the same population.